armel/M5HamRadio/README.md

 # About micro SD card issues

 Regarding the micro SD card, if you are experiencing issues, please ensure that it is properly inserted into your M5Stack.
 Remember to format it as FAT32.
 If necessary, clean the contacts on the micro SD card with the purest possible alcohol (in order of purity: 99.9% isopropyl alcohol, 90% alcohol, 70% alcohol).
 Be sure to wait until the micro SD card is completely dry before reinserting it into your M5Stack.
 Last but not least try another one micro SD Card, if necessary.
 From experience, the quality of micro SD cards can vary from one brand to another.

+# Improvements

+Remember that all applications in the M5HamRadio project are full compatible with the [M5Stack Display module 13.2](https://shop.m5stack.com/collections/m5-modules/products/display-module-13-2?ref=LUxetaH4) !
+So it's possible to display the screen output, via an HDMI cable, on a large PC screen or TV.

 # Help me to debug your problem